apache/druid/docs/api-reference/supervisor-api.md

   ~ under the License.
   -->

-This document describes the API endpoints to manage and monitor supervisors for Apache Druid.
+This topic describes the API endpoints to manage and monitor supervisors for Apache Druid.

-In this document, `http://SERVICE_IP:SERVICE_PORT` is a placeholder for the server address of deployment and the service port.
+In this topic, `http://SERVICE_IP:SERVICE_PORT` is a placeholder for the server address of deployment and the service port.
 For example, on the quickstart configuration, replace `http://ROUTER_IP:ROUTER_PORT` with `http://localhost:8888`.

 ## Supervisor information